 Getting the decision right, not just fast

 We work with both sole traders and limited company directors, so this isn't a conversation where we're trying to push you toward whichever structure suits us better — it's genuinely about what suits your business.
-If you're weighing it up, the most useful thing is to look at your actual numbers: what you're earning now, what you expect to be earning in twelve months, and what kind of risk the business is carrying.
+If you're weighing it up, the most useful thing is to look at your actual numbers: what you're earning now, what you expect to be earning in twelve months, what you actually draw, and what kind of risk the business is carrying.

 If you want a second opinion on where you sit, get in touch and we'll talk it through properly rather than giving you a generic answer that doesn't account for your specific situation.